Customer & Community

 Energy Efficiency, Renewables & Distributed Energy

-As part of our continuous commitment to renewable energy, Con Edison’s Clean Energy Businesses continued growing by investing approximately $240 million in renewable projects in 2019, expanding its footprint to 19 states and operating a total of 2,682 megawatts of aggregate solar and wind capacity at the end of 2019.
+As part of our firm commitment to renewable energy, Con Edison’s Clean Energy Businesses continued growing by investing approximately $600 million in renewable projects in 2020, expanding its footprint to 20 states and operating a total of 2,868 megawatts of aggregate solar and wind capacity by the end of 2020.
+Our Clean Energy Businesses are the second-largest producer of solar energy in the U.S. and seventh largest in the world.

-Renewable sources, such as solar and wind, produce energy when the sun is shining or the wind is blowing.
-That makes battery storage especially important to store power when it is produced and deliver it when it is needed.
-Storage can help ensure reliability and can reduce peak demand.
-Con Edison Clean Energy Businesses added a dedicated battery storage team in the fourth quarter of 2018 to position itself for the emerging growth of energy storage.
-They are actively integrating storage into new renewable development as well as into operating assets where economical and are offering battery storage for projects they are developing on behalf of their renewable energy and energy efficiency customers.
+Renewable energy sources, such as solar and wind, produce energy when the sun is shining or the wind is blowing.
+That makes battery storage especially important for storing power when it is produced and delivering it when it is needed.
+Battery storage can help ensure reliability and can reduce peak demand.
+Con Edison Clean Energy Businesses has a dedicated battery storage team and is actively integrating battery storage into new renewable development and operating assets when economical, and is offering battery storage for projects they are developing on behalf of their renewable energy and energy efficiency customers.

 We continue to make our customers aware of energy efficiency improvements that will help them save money on their bills and give them more control over their energy usage.
 We work regularly with customers and regulators to test new models for the distribution of energy.